“You need to brand yourself. You should be authentic. Be yourself. Focus on your passions and the money will come.”

 You need a game plan for making money.
 You shouldn’t expect to see the dollars rolling in after the first month or even after a few months.

 For more on the money part, check out how some of the top bloggers made their first buck.
+Moving forward, I plan on running my $10K Club for my income.

 Part 3: Be ready to learn as you go.